jekil/awesome-hacking/_pages/index.rst

 MITM
 ----

+- `Dnsspoof <https://github.com/DanMcInerney/dnsspoof>`_ - DNS spoofer.
+Drops DNS responses from the router and replaces it with the spoofed DNS response.
 - `Ettercap <http://www.ettercap-project.org>`_ - A comprehensive suite for man in the middle attacks.
 It features sniffing of live connections, content filtering on the fly and many other interesting tricks.
 It supports active and passive dissection of many protocols and includes many features for network and host analysis.
 - `Mallory <https://bitbucket.org/IntrepidusGroup/mallory>`_ - An extensible TCP/UDP man in the middle proxy that is designed to be run as a gateway.
 Unlike other tools of its kind, Mallory supports modifying non-standard protocols on the fly.
+- `MITMf <https://github.com/byt3bl33d3r/MITMf>`_ - Framework for Man-In-The-Middle attacks.
 - `Mitmproxy <https://mitmproxy.org/>`_ - An interactive, SSL-capable man-in-the-middle proxy for HTTP with a console interface.
 - `Mitmsocks4j <https://github.com/Akdeniz/mitmsocks4j>`_ - Man in the Middle SOCKS Proxy for JAVA.
 - `Responder <https://github.com/SpiderLabs/Responder>`_ - A LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/SMB/MSSQL/FTP/LDAP rogue authentication server supporting NTLMv1/NTLMv2/LMv2, Extended Security NTLMSSP and Basic HTTP authentication.